autopkg/bkerns-recipes/README.md

 ####EMCSyncplicitySSO

-Exact same functionality as the standard Synplicity client recipes, but downloads the SSO client instead of Standard (slightly different).
+Exact same functionality as the standard Synplicity client recipes (above), but downloads the SSO client instead of Standard (slightly different).

 ####StuffIt